chipsalliance/VeeRwolf/README.md

 [![LibreCores](https://www.librecores.org/olofk/swervolf/badge.svg?style=flat)](https://www.librecores.org/olofk/swervolf)

-SweRVolf is a [FuseSoC](https://github.com/olofk/fusesoc)-based SoC for the [SweRV](https://github.com/chipsalliance/Cores-SweRV) RISC-V core.
+SweRVolf is a [FuseSoC](https://github.com/olofk/fusesoc)-based reference platform for the SweRV family of RISC-V cores.
+Currently, [SweRV EH1](https://github.com/chipsalliance/Cores-SweRV) and [SweRV EL2](https://github.com/chipsalliance/Cores-SweRV-EL2) are supported.
+See [CPU configuration](#cpu-configuration) to learn how to switch between them.

 This can be used to run the [RISC-V compliance tests](https://github.com/riscv/riscv-compliance), [Zephyr OS](https://www.zephyrproject.org), [TockOS](https://github.com/tock/tock/tree/master/boards/swervolf) or other software in simulators or on FPGA boards.
 Focus is on portability, extendability and ease of use; to allow SweRV users to quickly get software running, modify the SoC to their needs or port it to new target devices.